jcouto/labdata-tools/README.md

 Clone the repository to a folder in your computer and do:

 ``python setup.py install`` or ``develop`` to if you plan modifying the code.

+#### Hoffman2 setup (Churchland Lab members)

+If you would like to use labdatatools on the UCLA cluster (Hoffman2), please see HOFFMAN_SETUP.md for instructions.